Chrystul Kizer, accused of killing her alleged sex trafficker, freed on bail after two years

 Her $400,000 bond was paid by the Chicago Community Bond Fund, an advocacy group that has been flooded with donations in recent weeks as it worked to free George Floyd protesters.
 Kizer walked out of the Kenosha County Detention Facility carrying two trash bags full of letters she has received from supporters.

 Kizer’s case has received national attention from celebrities and the activists behind the #MeToo Movement.
-They see her as a black as a survivor of sex trafficking who was defending herself when she allegedly shot and killed Randall P. Volar, a 34-year-old white man in June 2018.
+They see her as a black survivor of sex trafficking who was defending herself when she allegedly shot and killed Randall P. Volar, a 34-year-old white man in June 2018.

 Kizer, who spoke extensively with The Washington Post about her case last year, met Volar when she was 16 years old.
 He sexually abused her for more than a year while giving her cash and gifts.
 Court records showed that Volar was abusing multiple underage black girls, and that police and prosecutors had video evidence of the abuse.
-But Volar remained free.
-Kizer maintains that Volar was attempting to pin her to the floor when she used a gun she brought to his house to shoot him in the head twice.
+But Volar remained free while he was investigated.
+Kizer maintains that Volar was attempting to pin her to the floor when she shot him in the head twice.
 She lit his house on fire and fled in his car.

 Prosecutors charged Kizer with arson and first-degree intentional homicide, an offense that carries a mandatory life sentence in Wisconsin.
 They argue that evidence shows Kizer’s crime was premeditated, and part of a plan to steal Volar’s BMW.